 The dresses often show a small bit of cleavage – in a somewhat risqué manner by 1940s standards.
 It’s more akin to what an actress would wear.

-As the mask disappears, Catwoman starts getting depicted as keeping a number of house cats in her safe houses.
+As the cat head mask disappears, Catwoman starts getting depicted as keeping a number of house cats in her safe houses.
 This eventually settles to a single pet, a black-furred kitty named Hecate.
 But the witchy symbolism is never used.

 Her movements have a distinct catlike grace, and even her voice has a smooth and purring quality.
 Though she’s not a fighter, her sudden moves to escape or shove somebody away strongly evoke a pouncing puma.
 Holy perfidious pouncing pumas, Batman !